Common Sense Media Review

 What's the Story?

-CRIP CAMP: A DISABILITY REVOLUTION pays homage to Camp Jened, an inspirational summer camp in upstate New York where kids with disabilities went to get fresh air, but inhaled a sense of freedom and camaraderie that sustained them and inspired them to change laws that held them back.
-A progressive philosophy at the camp gave kids who couldn't walk or see or speak the chance to experience autonomy and freedom.
-When they returned home to a world unfriendly to people with disabilities -- at a time before public school access, wheelchair ramps, and accessible bathrooms -- many felt trapped, shut-ins in a world that made no concessions to their physical needs.
+CRIP CAMP: A DISABILITY REVOLUTION pays homage to Camp Jened, a summer camp in upstate New York where kids with disabilities went to get fresh air—but inhaled a sense of freedom and camaraderie that sustained them and inspired them to change laws that held them back.
+A progressive philosophy at the camp gave attendees the chance to experience autonomy and freedom.
+When they returned home to a world unfriendly to people with disabilities—at a time before public school access, wheelchair ramps, and accessible bathrooms—many felt isolated in a society that made no concessions to their physical or mental needs.
 To some looking back, camp felt like "utopia."
-The outside world that viewed those kids so harshly didn't exist for them those summers.
-Years later, many of the campers went on to change the world in amazing ways.
+Years later, many campers went on to change the world in amazing ways.

 Is It Any Good?

 This is a moving tribute to the triumph of the human spirit.
-We are introduced to a woman for whom the simple act of forming words is a monumental effort.
-She and others like her demonstrate not only sharp intelligence, but also an engaging sense of defiance.
+In Crip Camp: A Disability Revolution, fellow campers demonstrate sharp intelligence, humor, and an engaging sense of defiance.
 One recalls, "even at that young age we knew we were all being sidelined."

-Crip Camp co-director Jim LeBrecht, who was born with spina bifida and is a sound designer at the Berkeley Rep theater in Berkeley, California, guides us through the building of a movement that led to sidewalk ramps in every city, wheelchair-accessible movie theaters, and the ability for kids with disabilities to go to public schools, all achieved by the grit, determination, and intelligence of people with disabilities.
-In the setting of that hippie-run camp, surrounded by others with similar issues, campers described feeling less self-conscious, and supportive of each other.
-It's easy to see how that encouragement set up so many in this group of people to band together to fight prejudice in adulthood.
+Crip Camp co-director Jim LeBrecht, who was born with spina bifida and is a sound designer at the Berkeley Rep theater in Berkeley, California, guides us through the building of a movement that led to sidewalk ramps in every city, wheelchair-accessible movie theaters, and the ability for kids with disabilities to go to public schools—all achieved by the grit, determination, and intelligence of people with disabilities.
+In the setting of that hippie-run camp, surrounded by others with similar challenges, attendees described feeling less self-conscious and more supportive of one another.
+It's easy to see how that encouragement set up so many in this group of people to band together to fight discrimination in adulthood.

 Talk to Your Kids About ...